pulumi/registry/themes/default/content/registry/packages/aws-native/installation-configuration.md

 There are a few different ways you can configure your AWS credentials to work with Pulumi.

 {{% notes "info" %}}
-Authenticating via EC2 instance metadata is not currently supported for the AWS Native provider.
+Authenticating via EC2 instance metadata is not currently supported for the AWS Cloud Control provider.
 {{% /notes %}}

 ### Set credentials as environment variables